Justin Forsett: Professional career

-First stint with Seahawks
+Seattle Seahawks (first stint)

-Forsett was drafted by the Seattle Seahawks in the 7th round in the 2008 NFL Draft.
-He scored his first NFL touchdown on August 16, 2008 in a preseason game against the Chicago Bears, during which he also gained 261 all purpose yards, with 136 rushing and 125 return yards.
+Forsett was selected by the Seattle Seahawks in the seventh round in the 2008 NFL draft.
+He scored his first NFL touchdown on August 16, 2008, in a preseason game against the Chicago Bears, during which he also gained 261 all purpose yards, with 136 rushing and 125 return yards.
 The total was 55 yards more than the entire Chicago Bears' offense for the night.
 One game into the regular season, Forsett was waived by the Seahawks on September 5, 2008.

 Indianapolis Colts

 A day after being waived by the Seahawks, Forsett was claimed off waivers by the Indianapolis Colts on September 10, 2008.
 He was waived on October 8.

-Second stint with Seahawks
+Seattle Seahawks (second stint)

-A day after being waived by the Colts, Forsett was re-signed to the practice squad of the Seattle Seahawks on October 9, 2008.
-Forsett was then signed from the practice squad on October 14, 2008 and became the return specialist.
+A day after being waived by the Colts, Forsett was re-signed to the practice squad of the Seahawks on October 9, 2008.
+Forsett was then signed from the practice squad on October 14, 2008, and became the return specialist.
 For the 2009 season, he was slated to compete with Julius Jones and Edgerrin James for touches in a crowded Seahawks backfield.
 After the release of Edgerrin James, Forsett became the teams No. 2 back which gave him an opportunity to get more touches and make a bigger on-the-field impact.
 On November 15, Julius Jones, the starting running back for the Seahawks, left a game against the Arizona Cardinals with a bruised lung.
 Forsett filled in for Jones, rushing for 123 yards and his first regular season touchdown.
 He started as the primary running back on November 22 game against the Minnesota Vikings, scoring his second touchdown on a 9-yard run.
 With the Seahawks' running game struggling, Forsett also caught 8 passes for 80 yards.
 On November 29 against the St. Louis Rams, he rushed for a career-high 130 yards and two scores.
 With the return of Julius Jones in week 13 against the San Francisco 49ers, Forsett was relegated back to the position of 2nd-string running-back.
 He saw only 8 touches, rushing for a net gain of 9 yards, reception of 25 yards, and one touchdown.
 When asked if Forsett will be elevated to the position of the primary running back for the Seattle Seahawks, Coach Jim Mora responded,"You'll see them both and we like them both."
 But Mora confirmed that Forsett will see more touches, "Are we going to see more of Justin?
 The answer is yes, absolutely."

-In the 2010 season, Forsett had 523 yards on 118 carries, with 2 touchdowns.
-In 2011, Forsett was only able to amass 145 yards on 46 carries, with 1 touchdown.
+In the 2010 season, Forsett had 523 yards on 118 carries, with two touchdowns.
+In 2011, Forsett was only able to amass 145 yards on 46 carries, with one touchdown.

 The Seahawks did not re-sign Forsett after his contract expired following the 2011 season.